Tom Clancy's Ghost Recon: Reception

-By April 2004, global sales of the Ghost Recon series had surpassed 5 million units and 40 million units by 2025.
+Global sales of the Ghost Recon series had surpassed 5 million units by April 2004 and 40 million units by 2025.

 Novel

 The novel by David Michaels follows CPT Scott Mitchell and Ghost team on a mission in China.
 Their task is to search for the Spring Tiger Group—a band of rogue Chinese military officers—and put an end to its attempt at seizing control of Taiwan and sparking a massive armed conflict in the Pacific Ocean.
 The novel was released on 4 November 2008 by Berkley Books.
 The other 3 novels were also released.
-Combat Ops, released on March 29, 2011, saw Mitchell and his GR team as they go on the hunt for the terrorist leader somewhere in Afghanistan.
-In Choke Point, written by Peter Telep and released on December 31, 2012, the US ambassador to Colombia was kidnapped and it is up to Andrew Ross and his team to rescue him.
-Finally, in Dark Waters, written by Richard Dansky and released on March 7, 2017, Nomad and his team are sent to Venezuela to rescue several hostages.
+Combat Ops, released on 29 March 2011, saw Mitchell and his GR team as they go on the hunt for the terrorist leader somewhere in Afghanistan.
+In Choke Point, written by Peter Telep and released on 31 December 2012, the US ambassador to Colombia was kidnapped and it is up to Andrew Ross and his team to rescue him.
+Finally, in Dark Waters, written by Richard Dansky and released on 7 March 2017, Nomad and his team are sent to Venezuela to rescue several hostages.